Nicktech-1105/Nickel_os_versions/README.md

-# Nickel_os_versions
+# Nickel_os
-This is the oficial repository of the versions of my system (nickel os)
+This is the oficial repository of my operative system (nickel os)